-We take hand written notes when we meet you (a.).
-These notes are used to create the report that we provide to you.
-We keep a paper copy of your notes and the above documents in our locked filing cabinets.
+We may take hand written notes when we meet you.
+We may also have paper copies of the above documents which are stored in our locked filing cabinets.
 These are located at our administrative bases.

 We are required to retain the above information about your child for 7 years beyond your child’s 18th birthday.
 All data is deleted from our computers no longer than 6 months following the completion of therapy and is stored on an encrypted USB storage device and/or as a paper copy in our locked filing cabinets.

 We keep either electronic or paper invoices for 7 years as this is the required length to comply with the HMRC requirements.
 After 7 years we delete the invoices.

 5. Who do we send the information to?